-- We will proactively choose and monitor outside activities and limit them to what is realistic, affordable and in line with our goal of having a peaceful home.
+- We will proactively choose and monitor outside activities and limit them to what is realistic, affordable, and in line with our goal of having a happy, thriving home.

-- Dad will take the kids once a week for a three hour period so Mom can do school planning, have some social time and/or take a nap.
+- Dad will take the kids once a week for three hours so Mom can plan school, have some social time, and/or take a nap.

-- We’ll teach our kids at an early age to be responsible for their own belongings and living spaces.
+- We’ll teach our kids to be responsible for their belongings and living spaces early on.

-Note: these might not be priorities for your family, and that’s fine.
-Create values (goals) and tactics that work for YOU.
+Note: These might not be priorities for your family, and that’s fine.
+Create values (goals) and tactics that work for YOUR family.
 That’s the point.